They've recently been announced (on Weds 7th July 2021): the winners of the 2021 Decanter World Wine Awards (DWWA21).

 - It's no surprise to see Charles Heidsieck's Rose Reserve Champagne at the top of the DWWA21 tree.
 "This salmon-copper rose, with its cavalier autumn fruits and its sheer breadth and audacity of flavour, struck our judges as one of the most memorable.
 Long, bold flavours subside slowly, vinously and lingeringly in this great gastronomic rose wine".
 Now in stock, with more available in a few days.
 From the same stable, the 98-point Piper-Heidsieck Brut 2012 and Charles Heidsieck Blanc de Blancs NV both star as Platinums, just for good measure.

-- A few weeks away (from the UK) is a luxury Cab Sauv from an extreme part of South Africa, from producers, Cederberg.
+- Been and gone is/was a luxury Cab Sauv from an extreme part of South Africa, from producers, Cederberg.
 Their Five Generations 2018 is described glowingly: "It’s tempting to see a mountain purity in this dark wine, and the altitude can surely be read in the freshness of its blackcurrant fruits and their near-leafy charm.
 Those fruits drive through the palate with remarkable purity, length and, once again, freshness; it carries its alcohol with ease; and the finish is clean and bright.
 The tannins are soft, almost hidden behind the acidity, but they are there to bring a touch of cleansing bitterness which refreshes further".
-In the UK, expected with us Fri 1st October.
+Alas, now all sold.

 - We had also hoped to offer the Chateau de la Chapelle 2018 from Bordeaux's Cote de Blaye.
 This now looks unlikely (but do watch these pages).
 We do still offer the Chateau Bourdieu wines from that same vintage, very nearby in the Cote de Blaye and the same winemaking team; these secured Platinum and Gold awards at DWWA20.